14 Answers to Common Computer Questions You’re Afraid to Ask

 Get a free scan

-If you’re on public WiFi, avoid doing anything involving your personal information, including shopping online, logging into your bank account, or even signing into your social media.
+If you’re on public Wi-Fi, avoid doing anything involving your personal information, including shopping online, logging into your bank account, or even signing into your social media.
 Instead, use a Virtual Private Network (VPN) to keep your connection secure.
+But we still advise you to be cautious even with a VPN, as it cannot prevent all threats, like malware, on a local network.

 Not delicious baked goods.
 Internet cookies are tiny packets of information exchanged between your computer and the websites you visit.